 - One-on-one advisement and individualized plans of study that meet students’ interests and career goals.

-- Late afternoon and evening classes convenient for the full-time or part-time student, and the working professional.
+- Late afternoon and evening classes convenient for the working professional.

 The thoroughness of La Salle’s training is widely recognized in the Philadelphia area and sets its graduates apart.